Intervention/docs/image/v3/modifying/animations.md

 // create new manager instance with desired driver
 $manager = new ImageManager(new Driver());

-// reading an animated gif
+// read an animated gif
 $image = $manager->read('images/animation.gif');

 // discard the first 20 frames and read the following 10 frames as new animation
 $image = $image->sliceAnimation(20, 10);
 ```

-### Reading the Animation Iteration Count
+### Read the Animation Iteration Count

 > public Image::loops(): int